leandrolimadeveloper/leandrolimadeveloper/README.md

 ### Hi there! 👋
 I'm Leandro, from Brazil!
-Currently studying web development to be a back-end developer, and in the future become a full stack.
+Back-end developer in progress, with goal to become a full stack developer in the future.

 IT technician (technical course)<br>
 Systems analyst